 First choose your colors.
 Squeeze out a quarter size amount of paint onto your palette or paper plate.
 Dip the sponge lightly into the paint, then pounce the sponge in an irregular manner all over the paper.
 Go different directions and use different parts of the sponge.
 You can sponge with inks, paint, or chalk.

 Stippling gives you a speckled effect.
-For this technique, you use a round, flat top stenciling brush.
+For this technique, use a round, flat-top stenciling brush.
 Select your colors of either ink or paint.
 Pour out a small amount of each color onto a plate.
 Holding your brush straight up, and down, load some paint or ink on the brush.
 Tap it on a paper plate or a scrap of paper to get rid of the excess paint.
 Using a vertical motion, gently tap the brush on the paper, being careful not to drag it while tapping it.
 You can stipple just a small section or the whole page.
-Allow to dry before proceeding with your project.
+Allow it to dry before proceeding with your project.

 Flat bristle brushes are used for this technique.
 Select the colors you want to use and squeeze a bit of each color or ink onto a paper plate or paint palette.
 Pick up paint on your brushes and paint varying widths of bands on your paper.
-The more the bands overlap, the more veriegated the result.
-Allow to dry before moving forward.
+The more the bands overlap, the more variegated the result.
+Allow it to dry before moving forward.

 A brayer is similar to a mini roller except that instead of being textured, it is smooth.
-You can add all sorts of paint combinations to create very artsy looks on your cardstock.
+You can add all sorts of paint combinations to create very artsy looks on your card stock.

 - Run a brayer through a rainbow stamp pad.
 Spritz the brayer with a little water and roll out on the paper.
-You will get a water color rainbow.
+You will get a watercolor rainbow.